CasperWong-jpg/Chess/README.txt

 2. Change line 16 of main.py so that you provide the path from current terminal directory to the "Chess-main" folder

 3. Run main.py and enjoy!

+ALTERNATIVE (Does not require installation of module):
+If there is issues downloading PIL/Pillow and Requests, you can play on a simple Command Line interface.

+1. Open simple-main.py and run!
 __________

 Modules and libraries to download: